Intermesh/groupoffice-docs/upgrade/tarball.rst

 tarball.
 But if you really want use it then follow these steps:

 1. Make sure your system meets the :ref:`system-requirements`.
-2. Make sure you're on the latest 6.2 version.
+2. Make sure you're on the latest minor release of your current version (For example 6.2.112 or 6.3.76).
-3. Make sure you've installed the "customfields" and "search" modules as they will become part of the Group-Office core.
+3. When running 6.2 make sure you've installed the "customfields" and "search" modules as they will become part of the Group-Office core.
 4. Move away your old source files.
 Important!
 Do not copy the new files over the existing.